ForrestQian/PT-PIGNN-A-Pre-Trained-Physics-Informed-Graph-Neural-Network-for-Urban-Drainage-Simulation/README.md

 It does **not** include the original Kunshan/Changzhou sewer-network datasets, SWMM exports, trained checkpoints, or experiment artifacts.
 Those materials contain **operationally sensitive information** and cannot be released publicly.
 All hard-coded local load paths have been removed from the scripts; you must supply your own private data and set paths locally before running.

-Log messages, errors, and CLI help text in the code are in **English**.

 ---

 ## Repository Layout